Permafrost/TundraTN/SERVICES.md

 ### tundra.tn:receive

 Receives arbitrary (XML or flat file) content and routes it to Trading Networks.

-The content can be specified as a string, byte array, JMSMessage, `java.io.InputStream`, or `org.w3c.dom.Node` object.
+The content can be specified as a string, byte array, `JMSMessage`, `java.io.InputStream`, or `org.w3c.dom.Node` object.

-This service is either intended to be invoked directly by clients via HTTP or FTP, or it can be wrapped by another service which specifies appropriate TN_parms to control the routing of the content (ie. a one-line flat file gateway service).
+This service is either intended to be invoked directly by clients via HTTP or FTP, or it can be wrapped by another service which specifies appropriate `TN_parms` to control the routing of the content (ie. a one-line flat file gateway service).

-When invoked via HTTP, the service returns a 'text/plain' response body containing either the resulting Trading Networks bizdoc internal ID on success, or a message describing the errors that occurred on failure, and an appropriate HTTP response code according to the following table:
+When invoked via HTTP, the service returns a `text/plain` response body containing either the resulting Trading Networks bizdoc internal ID on success, or a message describing the errors that occurred on failure, and an appropriate HTTP response code according to the following table:

 Response                   | Reason